Test Analysis - Smart Charging for PEVs

 file = here('pilot', 'data', 'design_db_eff_pilot.RData'))

 The Modfed algorithm is computationally rich.
-The above codes are set as #| eval: false to prevent from repeated processing.
+The above code are set as #| eval: false to prevent from repeated processing.
 We read the Bayesian D-efficient design from RData file:

 Code